input-output-hk/cardano-rt-view/doc/getting-started/building-rt-view-from-sources.md

 You will need:

-1. An x86 host (AMD or Intel) with at least 2 cores, 8GB of RAM and at least 10GB of free disk space;
+1. An x86 host (AMD or Intel) with at least 2 cores, 8GB of RAM, and at least 10GB of free disk space;
-2. A recent version of Linux, macOS or Windows (see clarification below);
+2. A recent version of Linux, macOS, or Windows (see clarification below);
 3. [git](https://git-scm.com/) program.

 ## Get the source code